Chuckland/Sort-Layers-List/README.md

 # Sort Layers List
-Helps to organize your layers list.
-Sorts list by layer canvas position.
+Organize your layers list.
+Plugin sorts list by layer position on canvas.

+Top layers goes first.
+But all visual relations are saved.
+Background layer are still at the bottom despite of its coordinates.

 ### How to use
 1. Select layers